liamoconnor87/VisitGotham/README.md

 >- This will automatically refresh the page to update the changes.
 >- Scroll back down to the GitHub Pages section to find the address to your new published website.
 It should look similar to this.
 >![image](README_files/images/confirm-pub.png)
 >- Clicking on the link should take you to the hosted website.
+Hazar!